achilleasblekos/movies/README.md

 # Spring-Boot-Application-Movies-Project

 This project utilizes Java 21 and Java Spring Boot 3.2.5 for the backend, along with React.js for the frontend.
 MongoDB Atlas is used as the database.

+It is a demo app where you can do reviews for different movies.

 ## Technologies Used
 - Java 21